NDSS – National Diabetes Services Scheme

 How can you access a blood glucose meter?

 If you have diabetes, you may have been asked by your diabetes team to check your blood glucose levels.
 Blood glucose test strips are subsidised through the NDSS.
+Your doctor, diabetes nurse practitioner or diabetes educator can help you choose a blood glucose meter that suits your needs, show you how to use it and help you work out a routine for when to check your blood glucose levels.
 If you meet eligibility criteria, you may be able to access a free blood glucose meter.
 You can also purchase a meter through the diabetes shop or through your local Access Point.

 What other diabetes supplies will I need to manage my diabetes?

-In addition to what is available through the NDSS, like blood glucose and ketone test strips, you may need additional diabetes supplies.
-This may include:
+In addition to what is available through the NDSS, you may need additional diabetes supplies such as: